votca/votca/DEVELOPERS_README.md

 ContinuationIndentWidth: 4
 ...
 ```

- Now I am prepared to enforce the style guide by typing:
+To run the clang-format function on file.cc

 ```
 clang-format -i -style=file file.cc
 ```

- The -i ensures it will make change to file.cc, -style=file ensures the
+'-i' ensures it will make change to file.cc, omitting the '-i' will display the
- format is read from the .clang-format file otherwise it will use a default
+     changes without implementing them.
- style guide.
+'-style=file' ensures the format is read from the .clang-format file otherwise

-/
+     it will use a default style guide.